Village of Pawling Pedestrian Plan, Pawling, New York

 e.
 Incorporate Climate Resiliency into our work:

-- Work with County Public Works, NYSDOT, MTA, and local partners to conduct a transportation infrastructure vulnerability study, measuring the risk of flooding and other climate-related hazards to our roads, bridges, and culverts.
+- Work with County Public Works, NYSDOT, MTA, and local partners to implement the recommendations of Resilient Ways Forward, our transportation infrastructure vulnerability study, which measures the risk of flooding and other climate-related hazards to our roads, bridges, and culverts.

 - Work with partners to incorporate climate change in bridge and culvert replacement projects by designing infrastructure to withstand projected flood levels and other hazards.